nasa-petal/PeTaL/README.md

 ## Deployment

 Deploying PeTaL is as simple as setting up a `neo4j` server, running the pipeline backend to populate the database, and starting the website, potentially on a separate server.
+Automating this with docker would be desirable.

 ## Layout